-Customer Journey Mapping is a visual representation of the entire experience a customer has with a brand, from the initial awareness all the way to loyalty and advocacy.
-It’s a roadmap that reveals how customers interact with your company, highlighting their feelings, expectations, and pain points at each stage of the journey.
+Customer Journey Mapping is a visual representation of a customer’s entire experience with a brand, from initial awareness to loyalty and advocacy.
+It’s a roadmap that reveals how customers interact with your company, highlighting their feelings, expectations, and pain points at each journey stage.

 In today’s highly competitive market, understanding the customer’s experience is paramount for brand success.
 By mapping the customer’s journey, a brand can identify opportunities to enhance satisfaction, reduce friction, and foster long-term relationships.
 This process puts the customer at the center of the business strategy, helping to align products and services with what customers truly need and desire.